Lamer87/Space_Engineers_DLC_unlocker/README.md

 - 🔄 ***Important things you need to know for every new DLC release***:

   - ⛔ DO NOT ⛔ re-apply the unlocker if it hasn't been updated yet to the latest game version ❗
     - You can find other unlockers at the bottom of this page, in case this isn't already updated.
-  - If you want to play the game after a new dlc update, but before the new unlocker release,
+  - If you want to play the game after a new dlc update, but before the new unlocker release:
      <details><summary>this is what you need to know, just click here.</summary><p>

      In this case, you will find new blocks locked and if there was some changes in previous dlcs files, those will appear blocked as well.